Jubair-nsu1/Buy-and-Sell-application/README.md

 ## Roadblocks

 It was hard initially to connect GraphQl with postgres.
 At first I tried to connect directly, there were no responses in the Apollo server.
 Then after some research, I tried out Prisma client which finally solved the problem.
-Prisma could easily interact with database and responses were seen in Apollo server.
+Prisma could easily interact with database and responses were seen in Apollo server. </br>
+On the other hand, while using RESTapi, postgres could be directly integated and the querries was done by uisng query() function.
+Any TypeORM was not required.